UKCloud/documentation/articles/other/other-ref-ukcloud-monitoring.md

 ---
-title: Monitoring the UKCloud platform | UKCloud Ltd
+title: Monitoring the UKCloud platform
 description: Explains what UKCloud monitors and how we manage alerts created by the monitoring system
 services: other
 author: Sue Highmoor